What is a virtual machine?

 Potential challenges of virtual machines

 There are, however, some considerations to keep in mind when running VMs.
 One of the biggest potential challenges of virtual machines is that running multiple operating systems and a hypervisor layer can come with a performance cost if the host machine isn’t robust enough.
 In addition, virtual hardware may not be as efficient as the physical hardware of a physical machine.
+Finally, most cloud providers offer virtual machines that are fixed in the CPU and memory they provide, leading to inefficient usage of resources.

 Many of these concerns though can be overcome by choosing to use VMs offered by a cloud service provider.
 Cloud VMs provide many advantages over traditional VMs since they offer organizations access to the computing power of an entire data center’s worth of computers, rather than a single machine.
+In addition, Google Compute Engine virtual machines sizes offer custom machine types.
+Rather than selecting from predefined machine types that might include excess capacity, you can tailor the CPU-to-memory ratio specifically for your workloads, so you only pay for resources you actually use.
+This targeted approach minimizes waste and can significantly reduce your cloud spend, especially when migrating from on-premises to Google Cloud or from other cloud providers.
+Compute Engine also delivers virtual machine types optimized for specific customer needs for enterprise workloads, high memory configurations, or demanding workloads like machine learning or high performance computing.

-Google Cloud even offers shielded virtual machines for extra security and verifiable integrity of your VM instances.
+Google Cloud also offers shielded virtual machines for extra security and verifiable integrity of your VM instances.
 Google Cloud shielded virtual machines leverage advanced platform security capabilities and controls that protect enterprise workloads from threats like remote attacks, privilege escalation, and malicious insiders.

 Solve your business challenges with Google Cloud